Scrap Car Values

 The scrap value of a car is linked directly to the global price and value of commodities, such as recycled steel.
 Scrap metal prices in the UK are always changing.
 Here at Motorwise, we keep up-to-date with the scrap metal prices, trends and the car scrappage market to ensure that we can offer our customers the best price for their scrap car.
 The value of a scrap car is almost always based on the weight of the car.
 These prices fluctuate, so what you are offered for your scrap car depends on the current market value of scrap metals.
 So the best price for your scrap car might be different today than it is tomorrow.

-How can Motorwise offer the best price for a scrap car?
+How can Motorwise offer the best price for my scrap car?

 We represent many of the U.K.'s largest scrap car recycling centres.
 These are known as Authorised Treatment Facilities (ATF's).
 Every ATF in the Motorwise network is licensed either by the Environment Agency, Scottish Environment Protection Agency or Natural Resources Wales.